antag99/retinazer/CONTRIBUTING.md

 # Contributing to Retinazer
 Looking to contribute?
 Awesome!
-Please review these guidelines in order to save me from headache.
+Please review these guidelines before submitting a pull request.

 ## Code style
-Make sure to use the eclipse formatter provided in `eclipse-formatter.xml`.
-Also, templates exist to automatically insert the license header, provided in `eclipse-templates.xml`.
-Alternatively, the contents of `HEADER.txt` can be inserted at the beginning of each file.
+Use the eclipse formatter (`eclipse-formatter.xml`).
+Also, make sure to insert the license header (`HEADER.txt`).
+This can be done automatically by using the eclipse templates (`eclipse-templates.xml`).

+## Git style
+Commit messages should be imperative ("fix" rather than "fixed" or "fixes").

 ## License
 By contributing your code, you agree to license your contribution under the MIT license.